ameaaira00/AttendanceQRScanner/README.md

 - **[SQLite](https://www.sqlite.org/index.html):** A lightweight database used to store participant and scan data.
 It is used here to manage and retrieve information about attendees and their scans.

 - **[HTML5 QR Code Scanner](https://github.com/mebjas/html5-qrcode):** A JavaScript library for scanning QR codes directly from the web browser.
 It is used to read QR codes from the webcam.

+- **[Heroku](https://www.heroku.com/):** A cloud platform that enables deployment of web applications.
+It is used to host the application online.
+The app is deployed at https://attendanceqrcode-flask-app-9e2f6557c363.herokuapp.com/.

 ## Installation